Kaybarax/react-js-spa-app-starter-template-framework/README.md

 And you are good to go!

-## And now, the system breakdown in details
+## A brief system breakdown

 ### Let's start here!

-Hey there.
 So you have an SPA web app that you want to build with React Js.
 And you need to come up with an app-wide, system design setup.
 That is, system breakdown to
 individual bits and pieces like, routing and navigation, controllers, app's global  state management, and sharing components' state information;  configuring security access for your